Gurpreet06/Mini-Drive/README.md

 Mini drive is a web application that allows us to upload folders, files, where we can rename and delete them.
 I also created a task manager that is implemented with this mini drive where we can create our daily tasks, this web application is built with Html, css, JavaScript and Nodejs.

-# Important!

-Do not use this web application for commercial purposes

 ## Design

 ```